mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

 To successfully complete the integration tests, following things must be ensured:

 - the mesos command must be in path (it will be started with mesos local)
-- a running zookeeper instance has to be provided Without any configuration, a local zookeeper instance is assumed.

-Side note: we should think about starting a local zookeeper for the integration tests.

 ## Traits

 - IntegrationFunSuite: marks all test cases as integration test.